 And what do we mean by ‘nothing else will do’?

 Adoption proceedings are dealt with by the Adoption and Children Act 2002.
-We agree that adoptions can be ‘forced’ in that the court can make an adoption order without getting the parents’ consent.
-But we don’t agree that this equates to a deliberate plot to target ‘adoptable’ children to get them into the system.
+I agree that adoptions can be ‘forced’ in that the court can make an adoption order without getting the parents’ consent.
+But I don’t agree that this equates to a deliberate plot to target ‘adoptable’ children to get them into the system.

-In this post we consider the relevant case law which the court must have in mind when considering making a final care order which has a plan for adoption.
+In this post I consider the relevant case law which the court must have in mind when considering making a final care order which has a plan for adoption.
 The case of Re B-S in 2013 caused a stir amongst lawyers and social workers and was interpreted by some as changing the law by making it more difficult to convince a court to make an adoption order.
 The President of the Family Division clarified in the case of Re R in 2014 that his judgment in Re B-S had not intended to change the law and did NOT change the law.
-We discuss these cases in more detail below.
+Re W in 2016 provided further refinement of the ‘nothing else will test’ and confirmed it is not the right test when the court has to decide between two appropriate placements.

 Remember that Care proceedings are NOT adoption proceedings